aallendez/jarvis/README.md

    **#remember -show**

 GYM RESERVATIONS
-**Warning**: these commands are currently not working given that the IE athletic reservation page is not working.
+**Warning**: these commands are currently not working given that the athletic reservation page is not working.
 Thus some of the functions I have not been able to code yet.
 However the reminder commands are fully functional.
 - Make a gym reservation:
    **#train -gym -time**
 - Make a swim reservation: